A Breakdown of Ice Machine Types | Best Portable Ice Maker

 At first glance, you might think that choosing an ice machine is a straightforward decision.
 However, choosing a suitable model requires that you review all the models in the market.
 Due to the availability of numerous ice types, there is great importance in choosing a model that best meets your needs.
-Commercial ice makers are mostly used in restaurants, bars, hospitals, and convenient stores.
+There are some of ommercial ice makers in United States that are mostly used in restaurants, bars, hospitals, and convenient stores .
 On the other hand, residential ice makers are meant for smaller storage spaces such as kitchen countertops.

 Types of Ice Machines